Pat Shurmur was named the 18th head coach in Giants history on Jan. 22, 2018.

 A 20-year NFL coaching veteran, Shurmur joined the Giants after a two-year stint with the Minnesota Vikings, including the last 27 games as offensive coordinator.
 In 2017, he was named the NFL Assistant Coach of the Year by the Pro Football Writers Association.

-Shula, 52, is a 30-year coaching veteran, 26 as an NFL assistant and four as a head coach at the University of Alabama.
-He spent the previous seven seasons with the Carolina Panthers, including the last five as offensive coordinator.
+Mike Shula is in his first season as the Giants’ offensive coordinator.
+Shula is a 31-year coaching veteran.
+This is his 27th season as an NFL assistant, and he also served four years as the head coach at the University of Alabama.
+Shula spent the previous seven seasons with the Carolina Panthers, including the last five as offensive coordinator.